-So the order of planting in this field is like this: in early October clover is broadcast among the rice; winter grain then follows in the middle of the month.
-In early November, the rice is harvested, and then the next year's rice seed is sown and straw laid across the field.
-The rye and barley you see in front of you were grown this way.
+So the order of planting in this field is like this: in early October, clover is broadcast among the rice; winter grain then follows in the middle of the month.

 "And yet these fields have not been plowed for twenty-five years."